-- Increased sensitivity over culture, and in particular for extra-genital sites. - Is validated for detection of gonorrhoea from a wider range of sites than culture.
+- Increased sensitivity over culture.
+The PCR method is thought to increase sensitivity of detection of N. gonorrhoeae by at least 30% and possibly up to 50% - Is validated for detection of gonorrhoea from a wider range of sites than culture.
 This includes vaginal swabs in women and urine samples from men. - Faster Turnaround time than culture.
 The combined chlamydia/gonorrhoea PCR assay will be performed each working day Monday to Friday.